MARBLER: An Open Platform for Standardized Evaluation of Multi-Robot Reinforcement Learning Algorithms: Related Work

 In contrast to MAPPO, QMIX~\cite{qmix} and VDN~\cite{VDN} are value-based methods that decompose the joint state-action value function into individual state-action value functions.
 VDN learns to decompose the team value function agent-wise while QMIX learns agent-specific Q networks and combines them monotonically via hypernetworks.

 In SMAC and MPE, MAPPO, QMIX, and VDN have been shown to be three of the best performing MARL algorithms~\cite{papoudakis2021benchmarking}.
-However, while these algorithms have performed very well in simulation, there is limited testing of their real world performance.~\cite{SMART} evaluated VDN's and QMIX's performance on robots and~\cite{hetgppo} and~\cite{yu2023asynchronous} evaluate different versions of multi-agent PPO based algorithms on real robots.
-However, these are some of the only works to do real-world evaluations and the experiments only used at most four robots and are not easily reproducible.
+However, while these algorithms have performed very well in simulation, there is limited evaluation of their real world performance.~\cite{SMART} evaluated VDN's and QMIX's performance on robots and~\cite{hetgppo} and~\cite{yu2023asynchronous} evaluate different versions of multi-agent PPO based algorithms on real robots.
+However, these experiments only used at most four robots and are not easily reproducible.

-Another important design problem in MRRL is if robots should share parameters.
-When robots share parameters, their networks all learn together which greatly reduces the number of parameters to be trained.
-However, this leads to robots all learning the same behavior.
-To combat this, robots have unique IDs appended to their observations but this approach still only allows robots to learn policies with limited heterogeneity~\cite{hetgppo}.
-Alternatively, each robot can learn its own set of network parameters which allows robots to learn truly heterogeneous behavior but greatly increases the number of environment interactions needed for robots to learn, which can be expesive in realistic settings.
+Another important design problem in MRRL is whether robots should share parameters.
+When robots share parameters, their networks all learn together which greatly reduces the number of parameters required to be trained.
+However, this leads to all robots learning the same behavior, rendering parameter sharing unsuitable in scenarios that require heterogeneous behaviors from robots.
+A common solution to combat this involves appending unique IDs to robots' observations, but the level of heterogeneity enabled by this approach has been shown to be limited~\cite{hetgppo}.
+Alternatively, each robot can learn its own set of network parameters which allows robots to learn truly heterogeneous behavior but limits scalability as it greatly increases the number of environment interactions needed for the robots to learn.